-- (S_1) : There is exactly 1 false statement in this list. - (S_2) : There are exactly 2 false statements in this list. - (S_3) : There are exactly 3 false statements in this list.
+- $(S_1)$ : There is exactly 1 false statement in this list. - $(S_2)$ : There are exactly 2 false statements in this list. - $(S_3)$ : There are exactly 3 false statements in this list.

-- (S{135}) : There are exactly 135 false statements in this list. - (S{136}) : There are exactly 136 false statements in this list. - (S{137}) : There are exactly 137 false statements in this list.

-More generally, statement (S_n) is the statement "There are exactly n false statements in this list."
+$(S{135})$ : There are exactly 135 false statements in this list. $(S{136})$ : There are exactly 136 false statements in this list. $(S{137})$ : There are exactly 137 false statements in this list.
+More generally, statement $(S_n)$ is the statement "There are exactly n false statements in this list."
 Which of these statements are true, and which of these statements are false?
 Prove it.
-For full credit, you should prove both that

-- your answer is correct, and - no other possible answer is correct.
+For full credit, you should prove both that - your answer is correct, and - no other possible answer is correct.

 As a hint to help you get started, you might want to think about how many statements in the list can be true at the same time.

-(Extra space for your answer to Problem Three, if you need it.)

-Problem Four: Proofwriting II

-(CS103 Midterm, Fall 2016)

-On Problem Set Two, you explored tournaments, contests between groups of n players.
+Problem Four: Proofwriting II (CS103 Midterm, Fall 2016) On Problem Set Two, you explored tournaments, contests between groups of n players.
 This problem explores some other properties of tournaments.
 Let's begin by refreshing some definitions.
 A tournament is a contest among n players.
 Each player plays a game against each other player, and either wins or loses the game (let's assume that there are no draws).
 We can visually represent a tournament by drawing a circle for each player and drawing arrows between pairs of players to indicate who won each game.
-For example, in the tournament to the left, player A beat player E, but lost to players B, C, and D.

-A tournament winner is a player in a tournament who, for each other player, either won her game against that player, or won a game against a player who in turn won his game against that player (or both).
+For example, in the tournament to the left, player A beat player E, but lost to players B, C, and D. A tournament winner is a player in a tournament who, for each other player, either won her game against that player, or won a game against a player who in turn won his game against that player (or both).
 In the tournament to the left, players B, C, and E are tournament winners.
-However, player D is not a tournament winner, because he neither beat player C, nor beat anyone who in turn beat player C. Although player D won against player E, who in turn won against player E, who then won against player E, under our definition player E is not a tournament winner.
+However, player D is not a tournament winner, because he neither beat player C, nor beat anyone who in turn beat player C. Although player D won against player E, who in turn won against player B, who then won against player C, under our definition player D is not a tournament winner.
 Now, here's a new definition.
 A tournament loser is a player in a tournament who, for each other player, either lost her game against that player, or lost a game against a player who in turn lost his game against that player (or both).
 For example, in the tournament shown above, players A, B, and E are tournament losers.
 Notice that players B and E are simultaneously tournament winners and tournament losers - these properties are not mutually exclusive!
 This problem explores an unusual interplay between these definitions.
 Let T be an arbitrary tournament where everyone is a tournament loser.
 Prove that every player in T is also a tournament winner.
 (There's probably a good life lesson in here?)

-(Extra space for your answer to Problem Four, if you need it.)